yuvalmGS/gigaspaces-wiki-jekyll/xap97/local-cache.markdown

 # Usage

 Creating a local cache is similar to creating a GigaSpace, except that we wrap the space with a local cache before handing it to the GigaSpace.
 The local cache can be configured at design time using `LocalCacheSpaceFactoryBean`, or at runtime using `LocalCacheSpaceConfigurer`.
-For exmaple:
+For example:

 {% inittab os_simple_space|top %}
 {% tabcontent Spring Namespace Configuration %}